adamburgess/cloudflare-pages-direct-uploader/readme.md

 // to upload a directory:
 const deployment = await uploader.deployDirectory(directoryPath, options);

-// when uploading a list of files, you can:
 // to upload a list of files:
 const files = [
     // normal usage, specify filename and content as a Buffer.